Orphan pages (or posts) are webpages that have no internal links pointing to them. In other words, no other pages on your site link to them.

 - SEO score filter

-You can also filter your orphan pages by their post type.
+You can also filter your orphan posts by their post type.
 To do that, click the post type dropdown.

 The options here will vary depending on the content on your site.
 Select the ones to review.
 (You can select multiple options.)
 Leave this field blank to review all post types.